 As mentioned, one of the best uses of Flying Blue miles is in conjunction with Promo Rewards, which are monthly promotions through which the number of miles required to redeem on specific routes is discounted by up to 50%.

-For the month of May 2023, for instance, you can get 25% off economy redemptions to Europe with Promo Rewards.
+For the month of September 2023, for instance, you can get 25% off economy redemptions to Europe with Promo Rewards.
 However, the discount appears to also extend to flights in business class, which makes for a compelling opportunity.

-A one-way business class ticket booked with Flying Blue from Montreal to Amsterdam is normally starts at 55,000 miles, but with this month’s Promo Rewards, you’re looking at paying just 41,250 Flying Blue miles plus taxes and fees.
+A one-way business class ticket booked with Flying Blue from New York to Amsterdam normally starts at 55,000 miles; however, with this month’s Promo Rewards, you’re looking at paying just 42,375 Flying Blue miles plus taxes and fees.
 This is already a pretty good deal for a transatlantic flight in business class, as long as you’re able to find awards at that pricing level.

 However, your savings don’t stop there, as you can still factor in this transfer bonus.
-With the 25% bonus, you’ll only need to transfer 33,000 Amex US MR points (or 34,000 points when rounded up to the nearest thousand) to Flying Blue miles for the same flight, which winds up being a 40% discount from the standard lowest cost.
+With the 25% bonus, you’ll only need to transfer 33,900 Amex US MR points (or 34,000 points when rounded up to the nearest thousand) to Flying Blue miles for the same flight, which winds up being a roughly 40% discount from the standard lowest cost.

-A good point of comparison for how this can be a fantastic deal is to look to an Aeroplan redemption with Air Canada on a similar route.
+A good point of comparison for how this can be a fantastic deal is to look to an Aeroplan redemption on a similar route.

-For example, a one-way business class ticket from Montreal to Amsterdam ranges between 60,000–160,000 Aeroplan points.
-By taking advantage of the Promo Rewards and the transfer bonus, you’re looking at almost half of the cost in points as if you were to book with Aeroplan, assuming you can find flights at the lower end of dynamic pricing in both programs.
+For example, a one-way business class ticket from New York to Amsterdam with partner airlines costs 60,000 Aeroplan points.
+By taking advantage of the Promo Rewards and the transfer bonus, you’re looking at almost half of the cost in points as if you were to book with Aeroplan, assuming you can find flights at the lower end of the pricing spectrum in both programs.